If this is a critical emergency, please dial 911 on your phone or

 children with serious emotional disabilities.
 The California

-State Department of Mental Health has partnered with the CIMH, a
+State Department of Mental Health has partnered with the CIBHS, a

 non-profit public interest corporation, to operate the center.

 The Cathie Wright Technical Assistance Center for

 Children’s System of Care (Cathie Wright Center/CWTAC)